cinzinga/cinzinga.github.io/_posts/2025-08-13-2-Hacking-The-Qingping-Air-Monitor-2.md

   - IoT
 ---

 I recently acquired a [Qingping Air Quality Monitor 2](https://www.qingping.co/air-monitor-2/overview) for monitoring indoor air quality.
-While I’ve been happy with the product, I’m inherently distrustful of IoT devices—especially those that connect to my home’s Wi-Fi network.
+While I’ve been happy with the product, I’m inherently distrustful of IoT devices, especially those that connect to my home’s Wi-Fi network.
 So, I set out to investigate its functionality with the end goal of obtaining some form of command execution.

 ## Recon